Longshan Jilin, China Travel Guide

 Engage local transportation providers (taxis, Didi drivers) and stay in locally-owned accommodations.

 Be aware of potential scams.
-Do not engage in activities that could exploit local people or natural resources.
+Do not engage in activities that could exploit local people or environmental resources.
 Avoid contributing to any forms of begging; if you wish to help, support established local charities.